Kim Jung Gi: Artistic career

 When Kim began his career as an artist between the years 2000 and 2001, his works were primarily military-related.
-According to his official biography, his first published work was Funny Funny, which ran in the Japanese magazine Young Jump between 2002 and 2003.
+According to his official biography, his first published work was Funny Funny, which ran in the Korean magazine Young Jump between 2002 and 2003.
 Early in his career, Kim felt pressured to draw in the style of Japanese manga, which was popular at the time.
 However, as tastes changed in South Korea, he managed to become well-known for his personal style of art.

 In 2001, he chose "Kim Jung Gi" as his "English name" over his legal name, Kim Jung Ki, because "Gi" was "more visually appealing."

 Kim frequently collaborated with other writers and illustrators.
 His first collaboration was with the writer Seung-Jin Park, for whom he illustrated Tiger the Long Tail.
-Kim also collaborated more than once with the Belgian comics artist Jean-David Morvan: in 2014 he provided the illustrations for Morvan's SpyGames comics, and in 2016 did the same for McCurry, NYC, 9/11.
+Kim also collaborated more than once with the French comics artist Jean-David Morvan: in 2014 he provided the illustrations for Morvan's SpyGames comics, and in 2016 did the same for McCurry, NYC, 9/11.
 In 2017, Kim collaborated with the Japanese illustrator Katsuya Terada, one of his own favorite artists.
 Besides these collaborations, Kim also provided illustrations for many other properties, including variant covers for Civil War II and 10th-anniversary illustrations for League of Legends.
 He also claimed to have been working on a project with Katsuhiro Otomo.